The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Discussion

 We see that the projection of gas from larger radii along the LoS shifts the temperature distribution towards lower temperatures (dashed vs. solid curves), due the projection of cooler gas from the outskirts of the cluster.
 The effect is more pronounced for systems with higher ICM temperature, or equivalently higher halo mass, due to the stronger temperature gradient up to $R_{\text{500c}}$ in those systems.
 This is consistent with the strong dependence of the temperature inference on halo mass, found in \autoref{fig:Temp_inf}.
-By comparing the difference between the inferred temperature with the \texttt{bvlognorm} model on the one side and the the mean, mass-weighted temperature of the central vs. LoS gas, we find much larger inference errors in the former case, with average offsets of -1.2~keV (-18 per cent) and 0.16~keV (3 per cent), respectively, with a strong dependence on halo mass.
-Given that, on average, the inferred ICM effective temperature differs by -1.2~keV from the true one (\autoref{fig:Temp_inf}, and \autoref{tab:errors_1}), we can conclude that projection effects dominate the observational bias.
+By comparing the difference between the inferred temperature with the \texttt{bvlognorm} model on the one side and the the mean, mass-weighted temperature of the central vs. LoS gas, we find much larger inference errors in the former case, with average offsets of -1.21~keV (18 per cent) and 0.15~keV (3 per cent), respectively, with a strong dependence on halo mass.
+Given the significant reduction in inference errors between the two, we can conclude that projection effects dominate the observational bias.

 Due to the projection of cooler gas, the width of the distribution systematically increases for all systems, but the effect shows a similar positive correlation with halo mass, being more pronounced for the most massive systems.
-While the increase is asymmetric, i.e. primarily for cooler gas, the tails of sub-keV gas remain unaffected overall, highlighting their central origin.
-However, with or without projected gas, the capability of the \texttt{bvlognorm} model to accurately return the true width of the input distribution remain unchanged (not shown).
+The residuals on the inferred temperature width decrease by a factor of 4, from an average of 1.05 for the central gas to 0.26 for all the gas along the LoS.
+This suggests that the \texttt{bvlognorm} model is more representative of the distribution of temperatures along the LoS rather than the level of multi-phase gas in the central regions.
+However, given the inference errors, the statistical significance of the residuals effectively remains, on average, within 1~$\sigma$.